reinaldmn/tenor20/README.md

      - Copy your API key and replace `YOUR_TENOR_API_KEY_HERE` in the script with your key.

 4. **Activate the Script**:
-   - Ensure the script is enabled in Tampermonkey.
+   - Toggle the script enabled in Tampermonkey.
-   - Navigate to Roll20, and the "GIF" button should appear in the chat interface.
+   - Go to a Roll20 game, and the "GIF" button should appear in the chat interface.

 ## Contribution & Modification

 ### Prerequisites

-- Node.js (optional, for development tasks)
+- Node.js
-- A Tenor API key.
-You can obtain one by registering at [Tenor Developers](https://developers.google.com/tenor/guides/quickstart).
+- A Tenor API key
+-
 ### Contributing

-Contributions are welcome!
-Please follow these steps:
+Found a bug or wants to add another feature?
 1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
+2. Create a new branch.
-3. Submit a pull request with a detailed explanation of your changes.
+3. Submit a pull request.

+Or if you know my discord, simply message me, it's way easier.

 ## License